-The public participation process for Highland Lake TMDL is described on pages 32-33 of the TMDL report.
-ME DEP issued public notice of the TMDL availability on July 2, 2004 via local newspapers, and on ME DEP's Internet web site, following a preliminary review by 27 interested organizations/individuals representing the stakeholder group (June 5-7, 2004).
-Many local education/outreach meetings on the TMDL development process occurred with town officials and lakeshore residents from summer 2002 - spring 2004.
-The public comment deadline was July 30, 2004.
-Other than comments from EPA to move ahead with approval, no additional comments were received during the public review period.
+The public participation process for Little Cobbossee Lake TMDL is described on page 32 of the report.
+ME DEP issued public notice of the TMDL availability on February 4, 2005 via local newspapers, and on ME DEP's Internet web site, following a preliminary review by interested organizations/individuals representing the stakeholder group (January 12-26, 2005).
+Several local education/outreach meetings on the TMDL development process occurred with the CWD Board of Trustees, and Winthrop Town Council from 2002 to 2004.
+The public comment deadline was March 4, 2005.
+No substantive comments were received.

+Assessment:

-Assessment: EPA New England concludes that ME DEP has done an adequate job of involving the public during the development of the TMDL, and provided adequate opportunities for the public to comment on the TMDL.
+EPA New England concludes that ME DEP has done an adequate job of involving the public during the development of the TMDL, provided adequate opportunities for the public to comment on the TMDL, and provided reasonable responses to the public comments.